 Prudence and is a test for humans and those around him; a human’s reactions to such tests

 vary according to his spiritual growth (Asadzandi 2003).
+Excellent start.
+Up-to-date resources needed.

 2.4.4.Nursing

 Nursing aims to change reactions caused by fear and sadness to feelings of love, trust, security, calm, peace, hope and energy.
 The patient should not think that he is a victim of fate and that he is involved in the surrounding environment.
-Instead, he should accept that his choices and lifestyle impact his illness and health (Asadzandi 2013).
+Instead, he should accept that his choices and lifestyle impact his illness and health (Asadzandi 2013) More resources needed, and within the last five years..
 The nurse initiates relationships with patients and gives them advice throughout the treatment as a counselor.
 The core of nursing care is the patient and his family.
 The nurse tries to make it possible for the health care to be provided mainly at home where the patient feels calm and safe.

 3.0.
 Result